 This document is intended to guide you as the PI of an approved ALMA observing proposal through the process of Phase 2 submission using the ALMA Observing Tool.
-From Cycle 5 onwards, PIs are simply submitting the Phase 2 Science Goals, and the observatory will be responsible for automatically generating the Scheduling Blocks for all approved projects with PI-submitted Phase 2 Science Goals after the Phase 2 submission deadline.
+From Cycle 5 onwards, PIs are simply submitting the Phase 2 Science Goals, and the observatory will be responsible for automatically generating the Scheduling Blocks for all approved projects with PI- or Phase 2 delegee-submitted Phase 2 Science Goals after the Phase 2 submission deadline.